Avaiga/taipy-doc/docs/manuals/deployment/docker/development.md

 - Docker must be installed.
 Check [the official documentation](https://docs.docker.com/engine/install/) for docker installation.
 - Docker-compose must be installed.
 Check [the official documentation](https://docs.docker.com/compose/install/) for docker-compose installation.

-**Important information:** The following setup is designed for development and testing.
-It does not target a production deployment.

-## Basic Taipy Dockerfile
+## Development Dockerfile

-The following example allows you to run your application inside a Docker container.
+The following example allows you to run your application for development purpose inside a Docker container.

 ```
 # Your Python version